 POST-OPERATIVE DAY 2 ONWARDSAt least two days post-op

 CATARACT SURGERY ON THE OTHER EYE

-Surgery on the fellow eye is usually performed at least 2 days after surgery of the initial eye.
+Surgery on the fellow eye is usually performed at least two days after surgery of the initial eye.
 The schedule is variable.
-Most of our patients prefer to have them done a couple of days apart in order to have only one period of 'down time' applying ophthalmic medications.
+Most of our patients prefer to have them done a couple of days apart to have only one period of 'down time' applying ophthalmic medications.
 Some patients prefer to have the other eye done once the initial eye has healed completely.

 POST-OPERATIVE WEEK 1-2One to two weeks post-op

 Your eye will be examined.
 The intervals of application of ophthalmic medications will be revised.
 This is your intermediate eye check up.